Netpbm: PBM example

 A value of 0 signifies a white pixel, and a 1 signifies a black pixel.
 This differs from the other formats, where higher values signify brighter pixels.

 The P4 binary format of the same image represents each pixel with a single bit.
 The width of the row in pixels is given in the header, packed to the length of 8 pixels or a byte.
 The first pixel in a row is the most significant bit.
 The extra bits used to make the length equal to a byte are ignored.
 The following formula can be used to calculate the number of required bytes ⌈width / 8⌉ * height.
-Using the example above a ⌈6 / 8⌉ * 10 grid would take 10 bytes.
+Using the example above a ⌈6 / 8⌉ * 10 grid would take 10 instead of 7.5 bytes.